Service doctor

 Dermoscopy is frequently used to evaluate:

 The investigation is quick, painless and non-invasive, being an important method for early diagnosis of skin cancer, including melanoma.
-Depending on the evaluation results, the physician may recommend periodic monitoring, dermatologic treatment or lesion removal.
+Depending on the evaluation results, the doctor may recommend periodic monitoring, dermatological treatment or lesion removal.

-Digital dermoscopy is a useful investigation for both patients presenting with multiple moles and those observing changes in shape, color or size of a skin lesion.
+Digital dermoscopy is a useful investigation for both patients with multiple moles and those who notice changes in shape, color or size of a skin lesion.